How to tell if your employees are facing burnout and 10 tips to prevent it

-In 2019, ‘burnout’ was officially recognised as an occupational phenomenon by the World Health Organisation.
-The charity Mental Health UK defines it as “a state of physical and emotional exhaustion which can occur when you experience long-term stress in your job, or when you have worked in a physically or emotionally draining role for a long time.”
+The charity Mental Health UK defines ‘burnout’ as “a state of physical and emotional exhaustion which can occur when you experience long-term stress in your job, or when you have worked in a physically or emotionally draining role for a long time.”

-Recognised as it may be, few organisations are equipped to appropriately manage burnout when it arises, meaning the finance sector is facing something of a mental wellbeing crisis that’s set to have a significant knock-on effect on culture, retention and overall performance.
+Recognised as it may be, few are equipped to appropriately manage burnout when it arises, meaning many public and not-for-profit organisations are facing something of a mental wellbeing crisis that’s set to have a significant knock-on effect on culture, retention and overall performance.

 What are the warning signs that your employees are facing burnout?